derrekbertrand/derrekbertrand.github.io/_posts/2023-06-05-thinking-in-the-beginning.md

 ---
 layout: post
 title: Thinking in the Beginning
-banner_caption: Channel 5 asking if you know where your children are
+banner_caption: Fox channel 5 asking if you know where your children are
 ---

-It's 10PM on a Saturday and our application is unresponsive.
+It's 10PM on a Saturday and your application is unresponsive.
+Do you know where your engineers are?

 A flurry of Slack messages and video calls ensues.
 After a short while, an engineer restores service with a temporary fix.
 A meeting is put on the calendar for first thing Monday morning.
 Wouldn't it be great if we had known about the problem in advance?
 Well... we did.

 ## The Queue